 The Hangout is a must-see on your Orange Beach and Gulf Shores visit.
 Sitting at the front of the sandy beaches of Gulf Shores is this nostalgic meets hip and trendy restaurant with a slew of cool things to see and do.
 Bonus…the food is “all that and a bag of chips”.

 Choose indoor or outdoor seating, admire the clever Pez dispenser and retro-lunchbox collections, and then feast on a sensational meal with chef-inspired and seafood creations.
 Start with the Fried Pickles and Chicken Nachos to share with the table.
 For your main course, the Hangout’s Ultimate Seafood Boil and Alabama Cobb Salad are wise choices, but the burgers are raved about.
 Toss in a Paradise Mule or Blueberry Mojito to jump start your vacation efforts.

 I had my first Another Broken Egg Cafe experience in Destin about 15 years ago, and to this day, I go for it any chance I have to eat there.
 Another Broken Egg Cafe is bright and cheery, with an extensive breakfast, lunch, and brunch menu.
 The menu offers even more tasty choices when the seasonal dishes are added.

-Pancakes and French toast are always a great choice (think Cinnamon Roll French Toast or Lemon Blueberry Goat Cheese Pancakes—not your boring classics), but the Benedicts typically win me over.
+Pancakes and French toast are always a great choice (think Cinnamon Roll French Toast or Flight of Pancakes—not your boring classics), but the Benedicts or Chicken & Waffles typically win me over.
 Try an update to a classic when you build a Benedict with Country Fried Steak and red eye gravy, or the Smoked Salmon option on a bagel with capers and cream cheese.
 Fancy toasts, omelets, and good ole biscuits and gravy are all good choices.
 It’s doubtful that anything here isn’t satisfactory.

 Fisher’s At Orange Beach Marina